 In every school, public or private, the safety of students and faculty has always been a major concern.
 School safety is defined as schools and school-related activities where students are safe from violence, bullying, harassment, and substance use.

-Keeping up with all of the laws, guidelines, and procedures pertaining to school safety is difficult.
+Keeping up with all of the laws, guidelines, and procedures pertaining to school safety and security is difficult.
 Concerned educators, parents, students, and the general public all have a lot of questions about school safety rules.
 Here are some of the frequently asked questions when it comes to school safety laws:

 School Safety: Frequently Asked Questions: